ibexa/documentation-developer/docs/guide/persistence_cache.md

 ## Using Cache Service

-Using the internal cache service allows you to use an interface and to not have to care whether the system has been configured to place the cache in Memcached or on File system.
+Using the internal cache service allows you to use an interface and without caring whether the system is configured to place the cache in Memcached or on File system.
 And as eZ Platform requires that instances use a cluster-aware cache in Cluster setup, you can safely assume your cache is shared *(and invalidated)* across all web servers.

 !!! caution "Use unique vendor prefix for Cache key"

     When reusing the cache service within your own code, it is very important to not conflict with the cache keys used by others.
     That is why the example of usage below starts with a unique `myApp` key.
-For the namespace of your own cache, you must do the same!
+    For the namespace of your own cache, you must do the same.
     So never clear cache using the cache service without your key specified, otherwise you'll clear all cache.

 #### Get Cache service